Kmtengo/e-Mess/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project contains Flutter applications for various platforms but the focus for this project was on Android.

 A few resources to get you started if this is your first Flutter project: